Ross Erin Butler Sr.: Family

 Ross and Margie were active in the Church of Jesus Christ of Latter-day Saints.
 Ross served as a counselor in the Vale Ward bishopric from 1942 to 1950, Nyssa Stake High Councilman from 1950 to 1952, Vale Ward bishop from 1956–1961, first counselor in the Nyssa Stake Presidency from 1961 to 1973, plus many other teaching and administrative positions.
 Margie served in the Nyssa Stake Relief Society Presidency and many teaching positions.
 In 1988 Ross and Margie served a one-year mission to Fresno, California.
 Ross worked in the Boise LDS Temple for the last two years of his life.
 Ross and Margie were interested in family history research.
 He was an advocate of family reunions and family organizations.
 Ross arranged for and worked with historian William G. Hartley to have his great grandfather John Lowe Butler and his grandfather Albert King Thurber's life stories written and published - "My Best for the Kingdom" and "Another Kind of Gold".
+Ross and Margie had nine children.

 Margie died in May 2002 and Ross in July 2004.
 When Ross died, he was the last living founder of Ore-Ida Foods.